 Subscribe for full access to World Athletics's profile

-World Athletics offers 18 products in the media and telecoms services and sports industries.
-World Athletics's product portfolio comprises of media and TV services, sports tickets, merchandise and sponsorship and athletics and multi-discipline sports.
+World Athletics offers 18 products in the sports and media and telecoms services industries.
+World Athletics's product portfolio comprises of sports tickets, merchandise and sponsorship, search, social, and retail media and athletics and multi-discipline sports.

 Subscribe for full access to World Athletics's products in full detail

 World Athletics's revenues were less than $250M in 2024.
-Caretta Research has split World Athletics's revenue into 4 different product categories, the largest of which is athletics.
+Caretta Research has split World Athletics's revenue into 4 different product categories, the largest of which is sponsorship and merchandise.
 For full access to World Athletics's revenue breakdown subscribe to Caretta Portal.

 Subscribe for full access to World Athletics's revenue in full detail

-Examples of World Athletics's suppliers include Deltatre, Net Insight and NEP Group.
+Examples of World Athletics's suppliers include Net Insight, Deltatre and NEP Group.

 Example Suppliers